What’s the difference between Physiotherapy and Osteopathy?

 Physiotherapy is usually a 3-year degree and osteopathy a 4-year degree.
 Both degrees cover all the core subjects you would expect in the first few years; anatomy, biomechanics, physiology and pathology.
 As part of the degree, students’ complete clinical placements where they assess and treat real clients, providing the student essential experience in a clinic setting assessing, diagnosing and treating clients under the supervision of experienced, qualified clinicians.

 Physiotherapists gain their experience in the NHS and osteopaths in a private teaching clinic affiliated with the university.

 One of the key differences between the two degrees is the breadth of the medical conditions the clinician would be exposed to and expected to treat.
-Physiotherapists work in a wide variety of health settings to improve a broad range of physical problems associated with different ‘systems’ of the body.
+As part of their university course physiotherapists attend work placements to put their skills into place and treat real patients.
+These are often in an NHS settings, hospitals, hospices, GP practices etc… and so work in a wide variety of health settings and treat a broad range of physical problems associated with different ‘systems’ of the body.
 Physiotherapists treat respiratory, neurological and musculoskeletal conditions.
 I believe this provides physiotherapists with an excellent foundation and range to their knowledge and skills.

 During your first session, both a physiotherapist and osteopath will take a detailed clinical history and carry out a comprehensive assessment of your presenting condition.
 The overall assessment process is likely to appear quite similar.
 Still, there may be some differences depending on your individual therapist’s training and experience.